-Stockholder Outreach

-We conducted two rounds of stockholder outreach-one in the spring and one in the fall-during which we reached out to 21 institutional investors holding approximately 57% of our shares outstanding, and conducted meetings with 14 institutional investors holding approximately 46% of our shares outstanding.
+Stockholder Outreach We conducted two rounds of stockholder outreach-one in the spring and one in the fall-during which we reached out to 21 institutional investors holding approximately 57% of our shares outstanding, and conducted meetings with 14 institutional investors holding approximately 46% of our shares outstanding.
 One or more of our independent board chair (who at the time served as our lead independent director and is also the chair of our audit committee), the chair of our compensation committee, and the chair of our nominating and corporate governance committee participated in each of these meetings, demonstrating our directors' strong commitment to understanding our stockholders' perspectives.
 Stockholder feedback from these meetings was conveyed to our full board of directors and relevant committees for consideration in their decision-making.

-Company Participants
+Company Company participants in these meetings included:

+Participants Lead Independent Director (now our Board Chair) and Chair of Audit Committee

+$\bigcirc$ Chair of Compensation and Talent Management Committee

-- Chair of Nominating and Corporate Governance Committee
+Chair of Nominating and Corporate Governance Committee

-- Investor Relations Team
+$\smile$ Investor Relations Team

-- · Chief Legal Officer
+Chief Legal Officer

-- Chief People Officer
+Chief People Officer

-- · Chief Social Impact Officer
+Chief Social Impact Officer

+Topics Topics discussed during these meetings included:

-Topics Discussed
+Discussed Company strategy

+Executive compensation

+Board structure and composition

-Board oversight
+$\smile$ Board oversight

+Corporate governance

+Environmental and social matters

+6 Twilio Inc. 2024 Proxy Statemen